 LMSs are effectively password-protected ‘walled gardens’ separated from the wider internet.
 Their security and stability, along with their organisational functions (such as group announcements, calendaring, and gradebooks), are often appreciated by educational administrators, but teachers and students have long complained about their relative inflexibility compared to mainstream web 2.0 services and their disconnection from the networking typical of the wider web, notwithstanding their shift in a web 2.0 direction over recent years.
 Some educators argue that as ‘one stop shops’ which attempt to meet all informational and communicational needs, LMSs will never be able to compete with the wide range of specialised web 2.0 tools.
 Moreover, whatever the current and future potential of LMSs, it must be recognised that in reality many educators treat them simply web 1.0-style ‘information dumps’ to distribute teaching materials.

 In short, there is considerable debate about the future of LMSs.
 Some observers have predicted that institutional LMSs will eventually disappear, or at least decline in significance relative to more personalised spaces such as PLEs and e-portfolios.
 Others have predicted that future education is likely to be characterised by some combination of LMSs and PLEs; this might involve a transformed concept of LMSs, moving them away from their current status as borderline web 1.0/web 2.0 platforms, and reconceptualising and remodelling them as web 2.0/web 3.0 platforms.
 In the latter case, future LMSs might be more akin to general learning spaces or hubs where institutions, teachers and students can assemble specialised and personalised collections of educational apps designed by expert developers.
 For now, the long-term survival of LMSs, and in particular their format, remains an open question.
-For some informative commentary on potential future directions of development, see 7 Things You Should Know about NGDLE (Next Generation Digital Learning Environments) (ELI, 2015).
+For some informative commentary on potential future directions of development, see 7 Things You Should Know about NGDLE (Next Generation Digital Learning Environments) (ELI, 2015) or an issue of the EDUCAUSE Review covering NGDLE (ELI, 2017).
+It is expected that the development of standards such as xAPI and Caliper will allow far more kinds of learning, including mobile learning experiences, to be incorporated into, and recorded in, the learning environments of the future.

 Latest on TwitterMy Tweets